-While we believe that our business and technologies are distinguishable from those of Ault Global and Avalanche, and that we do not compete in the markets in which Ault Global and Avalanche compete, Mr. Ault and the other named individuals may have potential conflicts of interest with respect to, among other things, potential corporate opportunities, business combinations, joint ventures and/or other business opportunities that may become available to them, our company, Ault Global and/or Avalanche.
-Moreover, while Mr. Ault and the other named individuals have agreed to devote a portion of their business and professional time and efforts to our company, potential conflicts of interest also include the amount of time and effort devoted by each of them to the affairs of Ault Global and Avalanche.
-We may be materially adversely affected if Mr. Ault and/or the other named individuals choose to place the interests of Ault Global and/or Avalanche before those of our company.
-Each of Mr. Ault and the other named individuals has agreed that, to the extent such opportunities arise, he will carefully consider a number of factors, including whether such opportunities were presented to him in his capacity as an officer or director of our company, whether such opportunities are within our company's line of business or consistent with our strategic objectives and whether our company will be able to undertake or benefit from such opportunities.
-In addition, our Board of Directors has adopted a policy whereby any future transactions between us and any of our subsidiaries, affiliates, officers, directors, principal stockholders or any affiliates of the foregoing will be on terms no less favorable to our company than could reasonably be obtained in "arm's length" transactions with independent third parties, and any such transactions will also be approved by a majority of our disinterested outside directors.
-Mr. Ault and the other named individuals owe fiduciary duties of care and loyalty to our company under Delaware law.
+While we believe that our business and technologies are distinguishable from those of BitNile and that we do not compete in the markets in which BitNile compete, Mr. Ault and the other named individuals may have potential conflicts of interest with respect to, among other things, potential corporate opportunities, business combinations, joint ventures and/or other business opportunities that may become available to them, our company or BitNile.
+Moreover, while Mr. Ault and the other named individuals have agreed to devote a portion of their business and professional time and efforts to our company, potential conflicts of interest also include the amount of time and effort devoted by each of them to the affairs of BitNile.
+We may be materially adversely affected if Mr. Ault and/or the other named individuals choose to place the interests of BitNile before those of our company.
+Each of Mr. Ault and the other named individuals has agreed that, to the extent such opportunities arise, he will carefully consider a number of factors, including whether such opportunities were presented to him in his capacity as an officer or director of our company, whether such opportunities.
+In addition, our Board of Directors has adopted a policy whereby any future transactions between us and any of our subsidiaries, affiliates, officers, directors, principal stockholders or any affiliates of the foregoing will be on terms no less favorable to our company than could reasonably be obtained in "arm's length" transactions with independent third parties, and any such transactions will also be approved by a majority of our disinterested independent directors.
+The named individuals, other than Mr. Ault, owe fiduciary duties of care and loyalty to our company under Delaware law.
 However, the failure of our management to resolve any conflicts of interest in favor of our company could materially adversely affect our business, financial condition and results of operations.